ojasaklechayt/purecss-projects/Hashnode Logo/README.md

 # Pure CSS Flower
-It is a Hashnode made using CSS and basic HTML
+It is a Hashnode made using CSS and basic HTML.
+It also rotates.

 # Tech Stack
 HTML, CSS